Economic instability, fear of losing your jobs in the crisis – all this leads us to a greater or lesser extent of stress.

 Physical exercise is like the stress in miniature.
 First of all, the body is mobilized, then adapts and finally rests.
 That is, the body passes through all the same steps as in the stressful situation.
-People who lead a mobile lifestyle and play sports, are better able to meet an unusual situation.
+People who lead a mobile lifestyle and play sports are better able to meet an unusual situation.

 Control your emotions

 Negative information flow, conflicts in the family, problems at work – all these can cause emotional stress.
 It is impossible and not necessary to protect yourself from public life, locking the door.
-However, it is important that a person could get support from relatives, friends, or had the opportunity to adress to a psychologist at the time of emotional stress
+However, it is important that a person could get support from relatives, friends, or had the opportunity to address to a psychologist at the time of emotional stress

 When should we visit a doctor?

 The first sign that the body is unable to cope with stress is sleep disturbance.
-Later, a person gets such symptoms as headache, muscle, back, joints pain, blurred vision, dizziness, feeling short of breath, heart palpitations, irritability, tearfulness, increased sweating.
+Later, a person gets such symptoms as a headache, muscle, back, joints pain, blurred vision, dizziness, feeling short of breath, heart palpitations, irritability, tearfulness, increased sweating.
 Sometimes, chronic stress is manifested in the form of a bear illness or strong urge to urinate.
 Sometimes these disorders take such forms that a person is afraid to leave the house.
 It happens that a temperature increase may be a sign of chronic stress.
 As a rule, this happens if stress follows the disease.

 When you see these symptoms, do not hesitate and address to the doctor.
 Which one – depends on the specific complaints.